 The production of unexpected chimeric proteins as a result of transgene insertion is of particular relevance to food safety.
 In cases where there is 100% molecular identity between the plasmid T-DNA and inserted DNA in the plant, and all regulatory elements including termination and polyadenylation signals are intact, there is little likelihood of unintended formation of gene fragments that are transcriptionally active or likely to produce a chimeric protein.
 In the case of glyphosate-tolerant lucerne J101 and J163, the transformation event has not resulted in any additions, deletions, rearrangements or partial insertions of the genes of interest, or their regulatory elements, as determined by the Southern blot, PCR analyses and direct DNA sequencing of the entire insert region.
 Nonetheless, the applicant has provided a bioinformatic evaluation of DNA sequences flanking the junctions of the inserted DNA in J101 and J163 for assessment of putative polypeptides.

 PCR was used to determine the genomic DNA sequence flanking each transformation event.
+For the J101 insertion, 264 and 393 bp of lucerne DNA flanking either end of the T-DNA was sequenced, and for the J163 insertion, 192 and 224 bp of DNA sequence flanking the transgene was determined.
 The lucerne DNA sequences flanking the transgene junctions of insert J101 and J163 were analysed to determine whether any novel open reading frames had been generated that were capable of encoding new proteins.
 For both J101 and J163, the lucerne DNA sequence at each end of the transgene insertion was analysed in every reading frame to identify all potential open reading frames.
 The sequences of these potential polypeptides were evaluated for similarities to known protein toxins and allergens.

 Potential toxicity of putative polypeptides encode by the insert-genomic DNA junction sequences was assessed using the FASTA algorithm to search the TOXIN5 database.
-No alignments with any of the query sequences generated an E score5 of less than 1 x 10-5.
+No alignments with any of the query sequences generated an E score5 of less than 1×10^{-5} .
 Further visual inspection of sequence alignments also indicated that none of the putative polypeptides are likely to be structurally similar to known toxin proteins.

 Similarly, the bioinformatic analysis of the potential polypeptides for similarities with known allergens using the FASTA sequence alignment tool did not identify any significant sequence similarity.
 In addition, potential allergenicity of putative polypeptides was assessed using the ALLERGENSEARCH algorithm to screen for smaller immunologically significant epitopes.
-Using this algorithm to search the AD3_1 database, no alignments of eight of more identical amino acids to known or suspected allergens were obtained.
-Therefore, these putative polypeptides are unlikely to contain any cross-reactive IgE-binding epitopes.